 General Facts about Sydney

-- Known for its luxury and high-end buildings and hotels, Sydney is the 12th most expensive city in the world.
+- Known for its luxury and high-end buildings and hotels, it’s is the 12th most expensive city in the world.
 The average property prices are estimated at USD 8.717 per square meter.

-- Sydney was the site of the 1st European colony in 1788 when the first fleet came from England with their convict-bearing ships.
+- It was the site of the 1st European colony in 1788 when the first fleet came from England with their convict-bearing ships.
 They set up the colony of new south wales.

-- Sydney is the capital of the ICT industry of Australia.
+- It is the capital of the ICT industry of Australia.
 76% of the ICT regional headquarters and operating centres are located in New South Wales.

-- 65% of the finance industry of Australia is located in Sydney, thus accounting for around 1/3 of the employment in this sector.
+- 65% of the finance industry of Australia are located here, thus accounting for around 1/3 of the employment in this sector.

 - According to scientists, the native Australians have inhabited Sydney at least 30.000 years ago.